AdobeDocs/commerce-knowledge-base.en/help/how-to/general/reset-environment-on-cloud.md

 ---
 title: Reset environment on Adobe Commerce on cloud infrastructure
-description: "This article shows different scenarios of rolling back an environment on Adobe Commerce on cloud infrastructure."
+description: This article shows different scenarios of rolling back an environment on Adobe Commerce on cloud infrastructure.
+exl-id: e6b27838-ca1e-415f-a098-2aa2576e3f20
 ---
 # Reset environment on Adobe Commerce on cloud infrastructure

 This article shows different scenarios of rolling back an environment on Adobe Commerce on cloud infrastructure.